As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 Plugin Description

-Link Library allows you to display a list of all your link categories with a complete list of links together with descriptions and notes …
+The Link Library plugin allows you to display a list of all your link categories and a complete list of all your links together with notes and descriptions …

 (Link Library links.
-Image: Link Library plugin website.)
+Image source: Link Library plugin site.)

-This useful plugin can be used to create a page on your site that contains all the link categories in your Links section, plus all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links so that your site users can become aware of additions to your link library.
+Link Library creates a page on your website containing all the link categories in your Links area, plus all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links that lets your site users become aware of any additions made to to your link library.

 Congratulations!
-Now you know how to how to add a blogroll and manage links to external websites in WordPress.
+Now you know how to how to add and manage links in WordPress.